Связаться с нами

 The following sections take a closer look at manipulation of the data to arrive at the desired BOM content prior to exporting the report.

-These differences in the Report Manager dialog can be seen by comparing the two following images.
+These differences in the Report Manager dialog can be seen by comparing the two following images (hover the cursor over the image to change images).

 Each enabled column will list information for each of the components found in the source document(s), where such information exists.
 If the component does not have any information for that particular property/parameter, the field will be blank.

-Data in any given column can be sorted in ascending or descending order by clicking on the column header (away from the far right drop-down arrow).
+Data in any given column can be sorted in ascending or descending order by clicking on the column header (away from the filter icon).
 Note that all columns will be affected but the rows will be sorted according to the column that was clicked.
 Multi-column sorting is also supported, hold the Shift key as you click on subsequent column headers to sub-sort by that second column.

-Once a filter has been applied, the filter icon turns blue () to indicate custom filtering is in force for that column.
-Apply custom filtering to other columns of data as required – the full filter currently applied is reflected at the bottom-left of the data region, as shown below.
+Once a filter has been applied, the filter icon turns blue ( ) to indicate custom filtering is in force for that column.
+The filter currently applied is reflected at the bottom-left of the data region, and can be re-edited by clicking the pencil icon, as shown below.

-To clear the current filter being applied to the data set, click on the small cross to the left of the filter expression at the bottom-left of the data region.
-If filtering is applied to multiple columns, clear the filtering for a particular column only by choosing (All) from that column's drop-down menu.
+To clear the current filter being applied to the data set, click on the small cross (Clear Filter) to the right of the filter expression at the bottom of the data region.

 The layout defined in the Report Manager is stored, so that it can be re-applied the next time the dialog is opened.
 The location of where the layout is stored changes, depending on where the Report Manager is sourcing the BOM information from, and where the Report Manager is opened from.